 The remainder of the Journey Map is divided into the blue Empathy Layer (Needs, Attitudes, Behaviours), the green Engagement Layer (Expectation, Interaction, Experience), and the purple Execution Layer (Activities, Resources, Partners).

-An optional Empathy Layer Overlay banner is available for facilitators who want to run their own 1-to-Many workshops using the Paul and Sofia story.
+An optional Empathy Layer overlay banner is available for facilitators who want to run their own 1-to-Many workshops using the HP Railways and Matthew Persona story.

 Initial Business Challenge Template